murphyj/scarlsen-chess-engine/README.md

-#Scarlsen (Scala Chess Engine named after the current number one Magnus Carlsen - _no affiliation_)
+#Scarlsen - Scala Chess Engine

+_Named after the current number one Magnus Carlsen - no affiliation_

 ##Scope: 6 months to write a Chess Engine in Scala

 ##Goal
-> "I want to be able to learn how to build an basic chess engine in Scala journeying to a more advanced chess engine.
-Enough so that I have the information / resources I need to write and test the code myself"
+> "To build a chess engine in Scala using the foundations and principles of chess engine theory that's been built up over the last 40 years or so.
+Also, partially an opportunity for me to try out Scala as a language and see how truly efficient it is in the domain of highly CPU intensive operations"

 ##Resources